- Elite-level members receive bonus points on bookings

 |Get in-hotel benefits like movies, dinner, laundry service and more|

-The Radisson Rewards program is free to join, and most people will join as a basic member, or “Club” member.
-Radisson Rewards Club membership benefits include special reservation rates, a 5% discount on food and beverages at participating hotels, and two complimentary bottles of water per stay.
+The Radisson Rewards Americas program is free to join, and most people will join as a basic member, or “Club” member.
+Radisson Rewards Club membership benefits include special reservation rates, a 5% discount on food and points for hotel stays.

 The more nights you stay at Radisson hotels and resorts, and the more money you spend with a Radisson credit card, the higher your status level will go.
 And the higher your status level goes, the better your benefits will become.